elixir-europe/rdmkit/pages/national_resources/gr_resources.md

 ---

 ## Introduction
 This page provides useful information and resources with a focus on research data management in Greece.
-An overview of services provided by ELIXIR Greece can be found on the website https://www.elixir-greece.org/node/268.
+An overview of services provided by ELIXIR Greece can be found on [the node website](https://www.elixir-greece.org/node/268) .

 <!---## Funders--->